$\log$-H\"older regularity of currents and equidistribution towards Green currents: Automorphisms of compact K ahler manifolds

 \begin{thm} Let $f, d_p, \delta,T_\pm$ be as in the introduction, and define the measure $\mu:=T_+\wedge T_-$.
 Then, $\mu$ is exponentially mixing of all orders for all observables bounded in norm $\|\cdot\|_q$.
 More precisely, for every integers $\kappa\in \N^*$, $0=n_0\leq n_1\leq \ldots\leq n_\kappa$ and every functions $\varphi_0,\varphi_1,\dots, \varphi_\kappa$ with $\|\varphi_j\|_q<+\infty$ for every $j$, we have

 where $C_{\delta,\kappa,q}>0$ is a constant independent of $n_1,\dots,n_\kappa,\varphi_0,\dots,\varphi_\kappa$. \end{thm}

-\begin{rmk} Exponential mixing of all orders in the case of automorphisms of compact K\"ahler manifolds has already been proved by the author and Wu for all d.s.h.\ functions in \cite{VW25Ax}.
+\begin{rmk} Exponential mixing of all orders in the case of automorphisms of compact K\"ahler manifolds has already been proved by the author and Wu for all d.s.h.\ functions in \cite{VW25Ax}, see also \cite{W21AM} for the case of two observables.
 However, we remark that for that class of observables the rate was not optimal.
 In particular, if we set $\rho$ to be the maximal modulus of the eigenvalues of $f^*$ acting on $H^{p,p}(X,\R)$ which are smaller than $d_p$, then in \cite{VW25Ax} it was not possible to get arbitrarily close to the rate $\theta:=(\max\{d_{p-1},d_{p+1},\rho\}/d_p)^{1/2}$.
-On the other hand, choosing $\delta$ sufficiently small and $q$ sufficiently large, in Theorem \ref{expmix} we are able to get a rate close to $\theta$, see also \cite[Theorem 1.2]{BD23Ax} for the case of $\cC^2$ observables.
+On the other hand, choosing $\delta$ sufficiently small and $q$ sufficiently large, in Theorem \ref{expmix} we are able to get a rate close to $\theta$, see also \cite[Theorem 1.2]{BD26AM} for the case of $\cC^2$ observables.
 It is still an open question whether $\theta$ is the optimal rate, or if it could be improved, for example to $\theta^2$. \end{rmk}

 \begin{proof}[Sketch of the proof of Theorem \ref{expmix}.]
 Consider the K\"ahler manifold $X\times X$ and its automorphism $F$ defined by Using K\"unneth formula, one can show that the dynamical degree of order $k$ of $F$ is equal to $d_p^2$ (see also \cite[Section 4]{DS10CM}), which is an eigenvalue of multiplicity $1$ of $F^*$, and that all the others dynamical degrees and the eigenvalues of $F^*$ on $H^{k,k}(X\times X,\mathbb{R})$, except for $d_p^2$, are strictly smaller than $d_p\delta_0$.
 Hence $F$, $d_p\delta'$ and $d_p\delta$ satisfy the same conditions of $f$, $\delta'$ and $\delta$.